Planning for the Future

 There are many other topics that will be addressed in advance directive.
 The doctor can help you get an advance directive form and the health care team can help you navigate the decision making.

 Bring it up with the doctor

 The doctor may not bring up end-of-life issues.
 It is a difficult topic for people, even doctors, to discuss.
 The doctor does not want to offend you or diminish you or your loved one’s sense of hope.
-Though it might be scary at first, it is important to bring up the topic and open the lines of communication early in the process.
+Though it might be scary at first, it is important to bring up the topic of end-of-life care and open the lines of communication early in the process.

 Support during this time

 Discussing end-of-life care is scary, stressful and can be depressing.
 Reach out to your lung cancer support system to cope with your emotions during this time.
 Here are some tips: